derekbarbosa/patient-monitor/README.md

 Deploying the app locally will allow you to GET/POST to the endpoints specified in the models.py

-Doing a "Get" request will allow you to view the list of users :)
+Doing a "Get" request on /users/ will allow you to view the list of users :), same for all other endpoints (devices, medhistory, allergies, etc).

+POST requests as of now MUST be sent with HTML form data, otherwise a generic default user will be created :) (or nothing at all).
+Using only query params will not work!

+You CANNOT modify an entry with POST as of right now.
+Look up your entry with the specific ID, and post using HTML form data :)

-## How our data will be organized:
+## How my data will be organized:
 ![DB Schema](ProposedDBSchema.png)